 - Employees spend up to 58 extra hours per year doing their core work thanks to time savings;

 - Companies save USD 7,290 per worker per year thanks to reducing office upkeeping costs;

 - Working from home reduces energy consumption by 50% thus protecting the environment;

 - Companies promoting working from home can have better employees by hiring people from abroad, people with disabilities, or people with small children.

 These advantages of working from home probably won’t go unnoticed.
 Although we need other people around to stay sane, we can also gain a lot from working remotely.
 That is why the trend of telecommuting will most probably be much stronger once the pandemic is over.
-Kinsley provides survey results in which 1/3 of respondents believe that about 40% of their companies’ employees will still work remotely.
+Forbes provides survey results in which 1/2 of respondents believe that about 40% of their companies’ employees will still work remotely to some extent.
 But that’s not all.

 A Gartner survey showed that almost 75% of their interviewed CFOs were ready to turn at least 5% of their employees into remote workers.
 And more people working from home means more opportunities for tech companies to make their work easier.
 So, as bad as the pandemic is, it has helped us make a few discoveries about telecommuting and certainly opened a few doors for tech companies to grow.

 Nobody knows when the pandemic will be over.
 Still, we can say for sure that the pre-pandemic attitudes won’t return, and the future belongs to working from home.
 Maybe not entirely, but to a greater extent than before.
 The post-pandemic business will become more flexible and adaptive – always in need of better solutions to improve management and communication, thus generating more chances for both big and small technology companies.
 Their share in the market will grow steadily as more businesses learn to appreciate working remotely.
 Our only hope is that companies, in general, will manage to overcome difficulties, and this horrible pandemic will also bring something good – help us improve businesses and humanity as a whole.